-Service learning is an important part of the Nonprofit Masters degree curriculum.
+Applied learning in the real-world context is an important part of the Master of Nonprofit Management degree curriculum.
 Under the supervision of the professor, students work together as a team and complete projects that benefit the organization - much like work that a consultant might perform.
 Usually, groups of 3 to 5 students are assigned to an agency to work on a single topic (strategic planning, budgeting, capital campaigns, etc.).

-Following are courses where service learning projects are always incorporated into the coursework.
+Following are courses where applied learning projects are always incorporated into the coursework.
 Contact the instructor directly.

 Grant Proposal Writing.
 Every student must write a grant proposal for this class.
 If you would like to have students consider your organization for a possible proposal, contact the instructor, Bob Choquette (choquett@uoregon.edu).
-Offered every quarter.
+The Grant Proposal Writing course is offered every quarter.

 Fundraising for Nonprofit Organizations.
 The entire class finishes the quarter by completing a fundraising "Review & Consultation" for one nonprofit organization (students research the current fundraising strategies used by the nonprofit and suggest a future strategy).
-Instructor Elena Fracchia (efracchia@uoregon.edu).
+Instructor Elena Fracchia (efracchi@uoregon.edu).
 Offered Winter, Spring, and Summer terms.